sugardraw/buildy-frontend/README.md

 ## To run this project:
+1. Clone the project
-1. ` npm install `
+2. ` npm install `
-2. then, go to node_modules/expo-pixi/components/sketch.js
+3. then, go to node_modules/expo-pixi/components/sketch.js
-3. copy this function after the function undo():
+4. copy this function after the function undo():
 ```
 deleteAll = () => {
     if (!this.renderer) {